trustbloc/trustbloc-did-method/pkg/internal/common/jsoncanonicalizer/README.md

 The licence details are available at [LICENCE](https://github.com/cyberphone/json-canonicalization/blob/master/LICENSE).

 The changes herein are as follows:
+- Refactor Transform() into a struct 'transformer' with methods and member variables instead of inner functions and local variables used by said inner functions.
-- Modify the parseArray function inside Transform(), so it can optionally lexicographically sort the contents of the array.
+- Add a modified parseArray function in parsearraysorted.go, so it can optionally lexicographically sort the contents of the array.
 - Modify the interface of Transform() so it takes a flag parameter to toggle array sorting.
-- Add jsoncanonicalizer_test.go to test the new sorting functionality.
+- Add jsoncanonicalizer_test.go to test the new sorting function.